domingo, 3 de diciembre de 2023

 Wednesday, December 6th is Constitution Day in Spain.
 In this entry you can find a short introduction to the Spanish Constitution (1978), the American Constitution, and the unwritten Constitution of the United Kingdom, a lesson plan for C1 level, and some extra articles to expand your knowledge for C2 students and Experts (beyond C2).
 You can look up the most difficult words appearing in the body of this post at the very bottom of this entry, just above the video.

 In recent years there has been talk and some initiatives to reform the UK constitution.
 Devolution of power to the Scottish, Welsh and Northern Ireland assemblies, has been the most conspicuous.
-Here you can read the BBC article "Devolution: What is it and how does it work across the UK?", which is suitable for C1 students and it is included in the lesson plan.
+Here you can read the BBC article "Devolution: What is it and how does it work across the UK?", which comes with a C1 lesson plan.
 At the bottom of this post you will find some of the key words in this article.

 The Institute for Government, a moderate centre-left think tank, and the Bennett Institute for Public Policy at the University of Cambridge have recently published some reports to review certain constitutional issues, like Parliament, devolution in England, electoral reform, the House of Lords, the Monarchy, the role of the political parties etc. The video "Review of the UK Constitution" (6:48) summarizes their goals and conclusions.
 The use technical legal vocabulary (jargon), and the density of complex constitutional concepts in the narration, raise the difficulty of the video and make it suitable for C2 students, even though there are subtitles.
 If you are extremely interested in the subject, you can check out the Institute for Government web page, and the short conclusions in the Review of the UK Constitution: Final Report, which is recommended for Experts, (above C2 level).
 Brian Christopher Jones, on the other hand, offers arguments to keep the unwritten UK constitution as it is now in the article A single written UK Constitution may only make things worse.
 This highbrow academic essay is suitable for experts in British law (Ex level).